mavlink/MAVSDK-docs/en/guide/general_usage.md

 The various classes also all provide operators for getting human readable strings from their associated result enum.
 You can see how these are used in the example code.

+## Callbacks

+Some of the APIs use callbacks, e.g. subscriptions to a stream like [Telemetry::subscribe_position(PositionCallback callback)](../api_reference/classmavsdk_1_1_telemetry.md#classmavsdk_1_1_telemetry_1a61bda57b3ca47000ea7e4758b2a33134) or async functions like [Action::takeoff_async(ResultCallback callback)](../api_reference/classmavsdk_1_1_action.md#classmavsdk_1_1_action_1ab658d938970326db41709d83e02b41e6).

+All callbacks back to the user are called from one thread.
+This means that a user can't do anything which takes longer inside a callback, otherwise the subsequent callbacks are stalled.
+For more information on how to deal with this or debug it, check [Troubleshooting](../cpp/troubleshooting.md#user_callbacks).

 ## Shared Vehicle Control